-Now compare the maximum energy density to that which is specified as the LIDT for the optic.
-If the optic was tested at a wavelength other than your operating wavelength, the damage threshold must be scaled appropriately [3].
+wavelength, the damage threshold must be scaled appropriately [3].
 A good rule of thumb is that the damage threshold has an inverse square root relationship with wavelength such that as you move to shorter wavelengths, the damage threshold decreases (i.e., a LIDT of 1 J/cm2 at 1064 nm scales to 0.7 J/cm2 at 532 nm):

-$$Adjusted\ LIDT = LIDT\ Energy \sqrt{\frac{Your\ Wavelength}{LIDT\ Wavelength}}$$
+Adjusted LIDT = LIDT Energy $\begin{cases} Your Wavelength \\ LIDT Wavelength \end{cases}$

-You now have a wavelength-adjusted energy density, which you will use in the following step
+You now have a wavelength-adjusted energy density, which you will use in the following step.